System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 syntax_valid * imports_exist * (0.4 * log_prob + 0.3 * style + 0.2 * dedup + 0.1 * length_appropriateness) - Show top-1 as ghost text.
 Log all candidates + which one was accepted.

-- Learn: Over time, adjust scoring weights via Thompson sampling bandit optimization based on accept/reject signals.
+- Learn: Over time, adjust scoring weights via Thompson sampling bandit (a statistical method that balances exploring new approaches with using known-good ones) optimization based on accept/reject signals.

 War story: The hallucinated import.
 Our model suggested